Why is my ridge vent worn out

 Roofing

-The answer to 'why is my ridge vent worn out' is that ridge vents can become worn out over time due to exposure to the elements.
-Common causes include damage from UV rays, wind, and debris buildup, as well as normal wear and tear from aging.
-Symptoms of a worn-out ridge vent may include cracked, faded, or missing vent material, as well as reduced airflow and ventilation in the attic.
+The answer to 'why is my ridge vent worn out' is that ridge vents typically have a lifespan of 10-20 years, and can become worn out over time due to exposure to the elements.
+Common causes include UV damage from sunlight, deterioration of the vent materials, and damage from high winds or severe weather.

 Step-by-Step Guide